SRM's GDPR team

 Board level involvement

-GDPR compliance is not simply the remit of the IT department.
+GDPR is not simply the responsibility of the IT department.
 It affects all aspects of a business and board level involvement is essential to ensure that the process runs smoothly, with adequate support and resource.

 Appointment of a Data Protection Officer

-GDPR requires a named individual to be responsible for compliance.
+GDPR requires a named individual to be responsible for following the data protection rules contained within GDPR.
 As a guide, most organisations with more than 250 member of staff this will be a resident Data Protection Officer (DPO).
 In other organisations the role will usually be taken by whoever holds the CISO brief.
-To hold responsibility for GDPR compliance in-house, the named individual will need expert knowledge of data protection law and have the ability to assess the required risk based approach and the capability to fulfil all the tasks referred to in the regulation.
+To hold responsibility for satisfying GDPR requirements in-house, the named individual will need expert knowledge of data protection law and have the ability to assess the required risk based approach and the capability to fulfil all the tasks referred to in the regulation.
 The alternative is an external person who is contracted to take on the service role.

 Plan for Mandatory Reporting